Gwendolyn Brooks’s Trailblazing Vintage Poems for Kids, Celebrating Diversity and the Universal Spirit of Childhood

 By Maria Popova

-In 1950, Gwendolyn Brooks (June 7, 1917–December 2, 2000) became the first black woman to receive the Pulitzer Prize for Poetry.
+In 1950, poet Gwendolyn Brooks (June 7, 1917–December 2, 2000) became the first black writer to receive the Pulitzer Prize.
 She was only thirty-three.
 Five years earlier, she had made her debut to great acclaim with the collection A Street in Bronzeville — a series of poetic portraits of people and life in her Chicago neighborhood, which earned her a Guggenheim Fellowship.

 In 1956, Brooks released Bronzeville Boys and Girls (public library) — a wonderful collection of poems for and about children, illustrated by painter, sculptor, and prolific children’s book artist Ronni Solbert, a Fulbright fellow who had studied folk and tribal art in India.